 The Company emphasises equal opportunity for employment.
-While there are currently no women on the Company Board, some of the Company's wholly-owned subsidiary operating companies have women directors and women are relatively well represented in other roles.
+In addition to the appointment of Sarah Adam-Gedge to the Company Board, women are represented in other roles.
 Women currently occupy professional, management and senior management roles across the business in the following numbers:

 Business Unit % of Senior Management roles filled by women %of Management roles filled by women % of professional roles filled by women

-Australian Operations 7.6% 15.3% 20%
+Australian Operations 12.5% 19.5% 19.2%

-USA Operations 0% 12% 22%
+USA Operations 0% 10% 21%

-Philippines Operations 28% 12.5% 35%
+Philippines Operations 14% 0% 9%